 Investigation into altitude training begins at the 1968 Olympic Games.
 These games take place in Mexico City and sees the endurance athletes finishing below record times.
 Mexico City is at an elevation of 2,240 metres (7,349 ft).
 It’s this height that sparks questions about how such altitudes influence athletic performance.

 They discover that oxygen concentration changes that result from differences in elevation, induces beneficial adaptations in athletic performance.
-Since this discovery, ‘traditional’ altitude training is in common practice by individual amateur athletes, elite athletes and sports teams.
+Since this discovery, ‘traditional’ or hypoxic altitude training is in common practice by individual amateur athletes, elite athletes and sports teams.
 It is also a part of pre-acclimatisation preparation for extreme adventurers, as well as, sports, exercise and health researchers.

 Altitude training – at home